stewartsmith/drizzle/docs/testing/test-run.rst

 Many of the tests supplied with Drizzle are organized into suites.

 The tests within drizzle/tests/t are considered the 'main' suite.
-Other suitesare located in either drizzle/tests/suite or within the various directories in drizzle/plugin.
+Other suites are located in either drizzle/tests/suite or within the various directories in drizzle/plugin.
 Tests for a specific plugin should live in the plugin's directory - drizzle/plugin/example_plugin/tests